MatthewWid/better-sse/docs/api.md

 It emits the `connected` event after it has connected and flushed all headers to the client, and the `disconnected` event after client connection has been closed.

+As a performance optimisation, all events and data are first written to an internal buffer where it is stored until it is flushed to the client by calling the [`flush` method](#sessionflush---this).

 #### `new Session<State>(req: IncomingMessage | Http2ServerRequest, res: ServerResponse | Http2ServerResponse[, options = {}])`

 `req` is an instance of [IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage) or [Http2ServerRequest](https://nodejs.org/api/http2.html#class-http2http2serverrequest).